-The focus of the study is to investigate the factors affecting environmental disclosure in Nigeria oil and gas companies.
+The broad focus of the study is to investigate the factors affecting environmental disclosure in Nigeria oil and gas companies.
 The specific objectives are to;

-- 1. examine the effect of firm size on environmental disclosure. - 2. determine the effect of firm leverage on environmental disclosure. - 3. ascertain the effect of financial performance on environmental disclosure.
+- 1. examine the effect of firm size on environmental disclosures - 2. determine the effect of firm leverage on environmental disclosures - 3. ascertain the effect of financial performance on environmental disclosures